release-engineering/retasc/README.md

   `schedule_task: "GA for rhel {{ major }}.{{ minor }}"`
 - a target date, for example: `target_date: "start_date - 3|weeks"`
 - a condition, for example: `condition: "major >= 10"`
-- reference to other Rule that must be completed
+- reference to other Rule that must be in Completed state
-- Jira issue templates
+- Jira issue templates - the issues are created only if none of the previous prerequisites are in Pending state

 Task state can be one of:

-- Pending (some prerequisites and not satisfied)
+- Pending (if some prerequisites are in Pending)
-- In-progress (prerequisites are satisfied and DoD is not)
-- Completed (prerequisites and DoD is satisfied)
+- In-progress (if some prerequisites are in In-progress but none are Pending)
+- Completed (if all prerequisites are Completed)

 ## Environment Variables

-Below is list of environment variables supported in the container image:
+Below is list of environment variables supported by the application and in the container image:

-- `RETASC_JIRA_URL` - Jira URL
+- `RETASC_CONFIG` - Path to the main configuration file
 - `RETASC_JIRA_TOKEN` - Jira access token
-- `RETASC_RULES_PATH` - Path to rules
-- `RETASC_PP_URL` - Product Pages URL
 - `RETASC_LOGGING_CONFIG` - Path to JSON file with the logging configuration;
   see details in [Configuration dictionary schema](https://docs.python.org/3/library/logging.config.html#logging-config-dictschema)